vkiranjakkapu/ShopForHome_FrontEnd/README.md

 Backend [Microservices - Springboot](https://github.com/vkiranjakkapu/ShopForHome)

 ShopForHome is a online Shopping application for home decoration items.
 ShopForHome Application was developed using Microservices Architecture, and designed using Angular 12 Framework.
-In this repository you will find the Front-End which is developed using Angualr.
+In this repository you will find the Front-End which is developed using Angular.

 #### Microservices for ShopForHome:
 - Master Service